giuper/Blockchain24/04-Assets/README.md

 5. Run [04-destroyAsset.py](./04-destroyAsset.py) to destroy an asset.
-    Note that it is required that, at the time an asset is destroy, all instances of the asset are owned by the manager.
+    Note that it is required that, at the time an asset is destroy, all instances of the asset are owned by the creator.
     The unsigned and signed transaction are found in files ```TX/04-assetDestroy.utxn``` and
     ```TX/04-assetDestroy.stxn```, respectively.